ajalt/clikt/docs/options.md

 bar
 ```

-You can combine {% include api.html pkg="parameters.options"
-fun="multiple" %} with item type conversions and multiple values.
+You can combine [`[multiple, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/multiple.html) with item type conversions and multiple values.
 For
 example:

 ```kotlin